-Please meet.
-You have a lot to discuss about awareness (Catherine studied with Moshe — she is the real deal …. and is a brilliant knowledgable gem….)
+“Please meet.
+You have a lot to discuss about awareness.
+Catherine studied with Moshe — she is the real deal …. and is a brilliant knowledgable gem….”

-“We incorporated the mindfulness program into our daily culture here at KES calling them “PONO Breath” and “PONO Space” respectively.
+“We incorporated the mindfulness program ( Get Sensational Attention) into our daily culture here at KES calling them “Pono (Home) Breath” and “Pono Space” respectively.
 Our primary focus here at KES is to develop young children into young adults with a strong sense of self physically, mentally and emotionally.
 Through the training both in movement and mindfulness with the WTM program, we have seen both individual students achieve success overcoming anxiety and other behavior issues, and improve in listening and communication.
 In addition there has been a school wide decrease in poor behaviors and referrals

 Our teachers use the “PONO Breath” with the students daily and our school counselor has incorporated the “Sensational Attention” video into her curriculum.
 As the school leader, I personally believe in the WTM methodology and it’s importance in primary education.
-I say, teach the body first than the mind will follow…we are spiritual creatures having a physical experience.
+I say, teach the body first than the mind will follow…we are spiritual creatures having a physical experience.”

 Mahalo Nui Loa,